Oak House in West Bromwich is a delightful half timbered yeoman farmer's house built round about 1630 or earlier.

 The museum has a lively programme of events and activities throughout the year as well as award winning schools sessions.

 Our brand new visitor centre located in our historic barns opened on 6 July.
-Why not visit us over the summer, bring a picnic to enjoy on our terrace and buy an ice cream.
+Why not visit us, bring a picnic if the weather is fine to enjoy on our terrace and buy an ice cream.

 The Oak House Museum,